kundajelab/bpnet/README.md

 ### 2. Train a model!

 Before we start training, we need to compile a json file that contains information about the input data.
 We will call this file `input_data.json`.
 Here is a sample json file that shows how to specify the input data information for the data we organized in Section 1.3.
 The data is organized into tasks and tracks.
 In this example we have one task and two tracks, the plus and the minus strand.
-Each track has 4 required keys `signal`, `loci`, `background_loci`, & `bias`.
+Each task has 4 required keys, with values corresponding to tracks calculated in the preprocessing steps:

+`signal`: the `plus` and `minus` bigwig tracks

+`loci`: the bed file with the filtered peaks

+`background_loci`: the bed file with gc-matched background regions (`source`), and the ratio of positive-to-negative regions used when generating the gc-matched negatives file, expressed as a decimal (`ratio`)

+`bias`: the `plus` and `minus` control bigwig tracks

 Note that the `input_data.json` file is used for multiple downstream steps.

-<NOTE: maybe add some more details about what each of the fields represents?
-Also double check that using the
-correct peaks file.>
 ```
 {
     "0": {